jyrgenn/jpylib/README.md

 these keywords:

-`_arguments` : either a string describing the command's arguments, or an iterable with those.
+`_arguments` : either a string describing the command's arguments, or a list with those.
 In the latter case, it is used to determine the minimum and maximum number of arguments.
 See below at "Argument count checking" for more information.

 `_help_header`
 : a string that will be printed at the top of the help message.